erofs/docs/src/faq.md

 significant performance regressions against uncompressed approaches.

-However, EROFS has landed **several new on-disk features** to narrow the slight size difference with SquashFS.
+However, EROFS has landed **several new on-disk features** to narrow the slight size difference with SquashFS or even outperform SquashFS.
 When comparing, please ensure the same configuration is used:

  - **Compression algorithm (if data is compressed)**: EROFS uses *LZ4* by default due to lowest decompression latencies among popular open-source